Morgan Hurd: 2018

 In October, Hurd participated in the Worlds Team Selection Camp.
 During the competition a shaky performance caused her to place fourth in the all-around behind Biles, McCusker, and McCallum, fourth on uneven bars, fifth on vault, sixth on balance beam, and seventh on floor exercise.
 The following day she was named to the team to compete at the 2018 World Championships alongside Biles, McCusker, Grace McCallum, Kara Eaker, and alternate Ragan Smith.
 During qualifications, Hurd qualified to the all-around final in second place behind Biles, the floor exercise final in fourth place, and the uneven bars final in fifth place.
-The US also qualified to the team final in first place.
+The United States also qualified to the team final in first place.
 During the team final, Hurd competed on vault, uneven bars, and floor exercise.
 She contributed scores of 14.633, 14.433, and 12.966 respectively towards the USA's team total.
 USA won gold with a score of 171.629, 8.766 points ahead of second place Russia, beating previous margin of victory records set in the open-ended code of points era at the 2014 World Championships (6.693) and the 2016 Olympic Games (8.209).

 In the all-around final, Hurd put her hands down on her side aerial cartwheel on beam and was in fourth place entering the final rotation.
 She recovered with a strong floor exercise performance to win the bronze medal behind Biles and Mai Murakami of Japan.
 In a very close podium finish, Hurd finished 0.066 points behind Murakami, 0.033 points ahead of fourth-place finisher Nina Derwael of Belgium, and 0.034 points ahead of fifth-place finisher Angelina Melnikova of Russia.
 During event finals, Hurd placed sixth on uneven bars.
 She then won the silver medal on floor exercise behind Biles and ahead of 2017 World champion Murakami and 2017 European champion Melnikova.
 With five world championship medals, Hurd became the seventh-most decorated American female gymnast in world championship history, tied with Kim Zmeskal and Kyla Ross.

 On November 5, Hurd made her music video debut, appearing in Shawn Mendes' Youth.
-In December Hurd underwent her third elbow surgery to have two chips removed.
+In December, Hurd underwent her third elbow surgery to have two chips removed.